gin66/FastAccelStepper/README.md

 ### Raspberry pi pico/pico 2

 * allows up to 200000 generated steps per second
-* supports up to eight stepper motors for pico and twelve stepper motors for pico 2
+* supports up to eight (?) stepper motors for pico and twelve (currently 8) stepper motors for pico 2
 * Steppers' command queue depth: 32
 * beta status !!!!
 * untested and currently only one stepper tried